bevelgacom/wapfind/README.md

-# FrogFind
+# W@PFind!
-Source for the FrogFind search engine for vintage computers
+W@PFind! is a fork of [FrogFind](https://github.com/ActionRetro/FrogFind) to become search engine for vintage phones

-Love the frog.
-Be the frog.